-OSP is the department on campus responsible for the solicitation and management of funding from institutional funders.
+The Office of Sponsored Programs is the department on campus responsible for the solicitation and management of funding from institutional funders.
 This includes the identification, submission, post-award management, and compliance for various types of funding (i.e., grants, contracts, subcontracts, cooperative agreements) from corporations and corporate foundations, private foundations, and public entities at the city, state, and federal level.
-OSP also offers a series of workshops throughout the year to faculty and staff on topics such as research funding opportunities, proposal development, budgeting and post-award grant management.
+The Office of Sponsored Programs also offers a series of workshops throughout the year to faculty and staff on topics such as research funding opportunities, proposal development, budgeting and post-award grant management.

-Christina will work closely with all faculty and staff to identify funding opportunities related to research and programmatic research for the University; development and submission of grant proposals to government funding agencies, budget development, and is a liaison with our external agencies.
-She provides technical assistance and monitors compliance with funder’s requirements.
-She reviews proposals for accuracy and compliance as it relates to the University of Hartford policies, and works with Financial Accounting in the establishment of University grant accounts.
-She will conduct/present faculty workshops/orientations, inform faculty/staff how to understand the grant/research process, and work in collaboration with all University Departments.
-If you are interested in learning more, please contact Christina Lapierre directly.
+The Assistant Director works closely with all faculty and staff to identify funding opportunities related to research and programmatic research for the University; development and submission of grant proposals to government funding agencies, budget development, and is a liaison with our external agencies.
+He or she provides technical assistance and monitors compliance with funder’s requirements.
+The Assistant Director reviews proposals for accuracy and compliance as it relates to the University of Hartford policies, and works with Financial Accounting in the establishment of University grant accounts.
+He or she conducts/presents faculty workshops/orientations, informs faculty/staff how to understand the grant/research process, and works in collaboration with all University Departments.
+If you are interested in learning more, please contact the Assistant Director directly.

-Toni provides administrative support for OSP with a focus on maintaining the processes and procedures required for the submission and oversight of grant proposals.
-She provides assistance to ensure the effective operation of departmental programs and is also responsible for Grants Research, Award Set Up Packaging, Subawards, Time & Effort Reporting, Closeout Reporting and Departmental Budget Management.
+Toni provides administrative support for the Office of Sponsored Programs with a focus on maintaining the processes and procedures required for the submission and oversight of grant proposals.
+She provides assistance to ensure the effective operation of departmental programs and is also responsible for Grants Research, Award Set Up Packaging, Subawards and Subcontracts, Time & Effort Reporting, Closeout Coordinating and Departmental Budget Management.

 For General Inquiries Please email Us At: OSPGRANTS@hartford.edu